shubhanggupta2000/proshop_ecommerce/README.md

 ## Environment Variables

-Create a .env file in then root and add the following
+Create an .env file in the root and add the following

 ```
 NODE_ENV = development